dtlafever/AdventOfCode2024/README.md

 of "X-MAS".
 Unfortunately, I ran out of time today, so I took a solution from the [subreddit by the user nik282000](https://www.reddit.com/r/adventofcode/comments/1h689qf/comment/m0cf7je/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).
 I adapted slightly to fit my style, but I can't take credit for the solution.

+## Day 5 Notes
+Today stated off pretty good.
+In Part 1 I created a Dictionary of numbers with rules for before and after in sets for quick lookups.
+Then checking each update if it followed the rules was as simple as checking the rules in my dictionaries.
+Part two I got very close to the answer, but was over-estimating by <1% , meaning I was missing some edge case or forgot to check the final method again.
+The solution was to wrap the whole solution in a while loop to keep checking until the final method was correct, but I really wanted to do it in one pass.
+Oh well.
+Fun problem.
+If I were to tackle it again, I feel like there is a connected graph problem in there.